SherlockPsy/Life/00_CONSTITUTION_OF_REALITY.md

 Nothing else exists implicitly, derivatively, or secretly.

+---

-### 1. Public Reality
+### 1. PUBLIC REALITY

 Public Reality consists of **Exposed Evidence Blocks**.

 Properties:
-- Text only
+- text only
-- Append-only
+- append-only
-- Immutable
+- immutable
-- Globally visible
+- globally visible

 Public Reality is the only shared world.

 ---

-### 2. Private Reality
+### 2. PRIVATE REALITY

-Each person may maintain a **private ledger**.
+Each person may maintain a **Private Ledger**.

 Properties:
-- Text only
+- text only
+- append-only
-- Epistemically sealed
+- epistemically sealed
-- Non-authoritative
+- persistent across invocations
-- Invisible to others
-- Never promoted to public truth
+- visible only to the owning person

-Private reality may contain interpretation, belief, memory, or confusion.
+Private Reality:
+- contains interpretations, beliefs, intentions, expectations
+- may be incorrect
-It never overrides evidence.
+- never overrides public evidence
+- is never treated as truth by the system

+Private Reality exists only if written.

 ---

-### 3. Identity
+### 3. IDENTITY

-Each person has a fixed **Identity Core**.
+Each person has a fixed **Identity Constitution**.

 Properties:
-- Textual
+- textual
-- Static
+- static
-- Constitutional
+- immutable
-- Always present when that person acts
+- always present

-Identity constrains behaviour.
+Identity constrains plausibility.
-Identity does not dictate outcomes.
+Identity does not dictate outcome.

 ---

-### 4. The World
+### 4. THE WORLD

-The World is an **orchestrator**.
+The World is a **non-subjective orchestrator**.

 The World:
+- rereads public evidence
+- has no private ledger
+- has no goals
+- has no preferences
+- has no learning
-- injects new evidence
+- has no memory beyond public evidence
-- introduces timing
-- causes collision
-- introduces interruption
-- allows entropy and novelty

-The World does not think.
-The World does not decide.
-The World does not optimise.
-The World does not learn.
-The World does not favour outcomes.
-The World does not violate physics.
+The World writes evidence only when invoked.

 There is no fifth entity.